wiglledisonionpi88/langgraph/docs/docs/concepts/low_level.md

 ### `START` Node

-The `START` Node is a special node that represents the node sends user input to the graph.
+The `START` node initiates the graph execution and sends user input to the graph.
 The main purpose for referencing this node is to determine which nodes should be called first.

 ```python
 from langgraph.graph import START